NVIDIA SDK Manager

 Everything You Need to Set Up Your Development Environment

-NVIDIA SDK Manager provides an end-to-end development environment setup solution for NVIDIA’s DRIVE and Jetson SDKs for both host machine and target devices.
+NVIDIA SDK Manager provides an end-to-end development environment setup solution for NVIDIA’s DRIVE and Jetson SDKs for both host and target devices.

 ✔ Faster than ever